Student and Advisor Guidelines

 Effective from Fall 2013 and Beyond

-- Credit by exam will count towards meeting the affiliated foundational outcome as will AP equivalent course credit.
+- Credit by exam will count towards meeting the affiliated foundational outcome as will AP and CLEP equivalent course credit.

 Effective from Fall 2014 and Beyond